Increasing positive monoids of ordered fields are FF-monoids: From Puiseux Monoids to Positive Monoids

 \begin{proposition} Let $P$ be a Puiseux monoid of an ordered field.
 Then $P$ is finite and $\{\pval(P)\}$ is bounded from below for every prime $p$ if and only if $\mathsf{d}(P^\bullet)$ is bounded.
 Moreover, if one of these conditions holds, then $P$ is atomic. \end{proposition}

-If $K$ is an Archimedean field, then it contains a natural copy of the integers, which we identify with $\zz$.
-Moreover, for every $x \in K$ there exists a unique integer $n_x$ such that $n_x \le x < n_x + 1$.
+Let $K$ be an Archimedean ordered field.
+For every $x \in K$ there exists a unique integer~$n_x$ such that $n_x \le x < n_x + 1$.
 Hence the floor and ceiling functions make sense in the context of Archimedean fields.
 The next proposition generalizes \cite[Theorem~3.10]{fG16}, which says that if $0$ is not a limit point of a Puiseux monoid $P$ of $\rr$, then $P$ is atomic.

 \begin{proposition} Let $P$ be a positive monoid of an Archimedean ordered field.
-If $0$ is not a limit point of $P$, then $P$ is a \emph{BF}-monoid. \end{proposition}
+If $0$ is not a limit point of $P^\bullet$, then $P$ is a \emph{BF}-monoid. \end{proposition}